Fellowship in Child & Adolescent Psychiatry at Zucker Hillside Hospital

 We strongly encourage and support our fellows’ professional development outside of our program, and do so by fellows’ attendance and participation in regional, national, and international professional meetings, active leadership in regional and national organizations, and presentations in schools and community agencies.

 The child and adolescent psychiatry training program at North Shore-LIJ Health System admits 10 fellows annually.
-Trainees must have completed an ACGME-accredited general psychiatry residency training program and be either licensed in New York state or eligible for a license.
+Trainees must have completed an ACGME-accredited general psychiatry residency training program through PGY-3 or PGY-4, and be either licensed in New York state or eligible for a license.

 Interested applicants must apply through the Electronic Residency Application Service (ERAS), which allows applications starting July 1.